-(75 days) Open-pollinated.
-Double-curled parsley with long upright stiff stems.
+Petroselinum crispum (75 days) Open-pollinated.
+Double-curled parsley with long upright stiff stems that hold foliage up out of the dirt better than Krausa.
 Holds color well all season, tolerates heat and repeated cuttings.
 Gene and Joanna plant huge amounts for parsley pesto.
-Cold-hardy. ③
+Cold-hardy. ②③④

 About 11,000 seed/oz.

 Hardy annual in the North.
 A shining star of Jason Kafka’s wholesale program.
-He grows Double Curled, Dark Green Italian and Krausa, moves a few hundred bunches per week and says that if you have the market, these may bring more money per row foot than any other crop.
+He grows Double Curled, Krausa, and Plain Leaf, moving a few hundred bunches per week and says that if you have the market, these may bring more money per row foot than any other crop.
 When these hardy biennials bolt, he gets a bonus by using the umbels as filler for flower bouquets.

 For the latest results of our germination tests, please see the germination page.